Annapurna Circuit trek

 Details

 This is the classic Annapurna Circuit trek crossing the high pass of Thorong La at 5,416m.
-On this Annapurna trek we follow the Kali Gandaki valley then ascend to the viewpoint at Poon Hill.
+On this Annapurna trek, we follow the New Annapurna Trekking Trails (NATT) away from the roads where possible.

-Trekking Annapurna Circuit offers a cross section of Nepal Himalaya.
+Trekking Annapurna Circuit offers a cross-section of the Nepal Himalayas.
 The mountain views throughout encompass some of the highest peaks in the world.
 They include Lamjung, Himalchuli, Manaslu, Dhaulagiri, Annapurna and Machapuchare.

-We follow Natural Annapurna Trekking Trails (NATT) where possible.
+There has been much debate about the recent road construction in the Annapurna region.
+In our view, it is still worth trekking the Annapurna Circuit trek as it is possible to avoid walking on the road in most places.
+Where possible we follow the New Annapurna Trekking Trails (NATT).
 We organised a recce trek following NATT for outdoor journalist, Terry Adby.
 Take a look at his article on the British Mountaineering Council ("BMC") website called The New Way: Trekking Nepal’s Annapurnas.

-Annapurna Circuit hike is a lodge based where you stay in the local tea houses along the way.
-We also organise Half Annapurna Circuit where we finish the trek at Jomsom then take a flight to Pokhara.
-If you would like to hike in Annapurna region take a look at Kopra Ridge trek, Mardi Himal trek and Annapurna Base Camp trek.
-Other lodge trips in Nepal include Everest Base Camp trek and Manaslu Circuit trek.
+Annapurna Circuit hike is lodge-based where you stay in the local tea houses along the way.
+We also organise Half Annapurna Circuit where we finish the trek at Jomsom and then take a flight to Pokhara.
+If you would like to hike in the Annapurna region take a look at Kopra Ridge trek, Mardi Himal trek, and Annapurna Base Camp trek.
+Other lodge trips in Nepal include the Everest Base Camp trek and Manaslu Circuit trek.

 Take a look at our Blog article Annapurna Base Camp versus Annapurna Circuit in Nepal.
 This explains the similarities and differences of these treks in the Annapurna region of Nepal.